CoreDX9/CoreDX.Extensions.Localization.EntityFrameworkCore/src/CoreDX.Extensions.Localization.EntityFrameworkCore/readme.md

 ```

 Then use `IStringLocalizer<T>` to localize your content.
 If `CreateLocalizationResourcesIfNotExist` is `true`, record will insert into data table auto if is first access.

+If you want to clear resource cache, you can use service of type `IDynamicResourceStringLocalizerFactory`.